Abu Musab al-Zarqawi: Death

 The joint task force (Task Force 145) had been tracking him for some time, and although there were some close calls, he had eluded them on many occasions.
-United States intelligence officials then received tips from Iraqi senior leaders from Zarqawi's network that he and some of his associates were in the Baqubah area.
-According to the book Task Force Black by Mark Urban, the intelligence was received from a senior AQI leader who the author Mark Bowden dubbed "Abu Haydr" who had been captured in Operation Larchwood 4.
-The safehouse itself was watched for over six weeks before Zarqawi was observed entering the building by operators from Task Force 145.
+U.S. intelligence then received tips from senior AQI leaders that he and some of his associates were in the Baqubah area.
+According to journalist Mark Urban, the intelligence was received from a senior AQI leader who the author Mark Bowden dubbed "Abu Haydr" who had been captured in Operation Larchwood 4.
+The safehouse itself was watched for over six weeks before al-Zarqawi was observed entering the building by operators from Task Force 145.
 Jordanian intelligence reportedly helped to identify his location.
-The area was subsequently secured by Iraqi security forces, who were the first ground forces to arrive.

-On June 8, 2006, coalition forces confirmed that Zarqawi's body was identified by facial recognition, fingerprinting, known scars and tattoos.
-They also announced the death of one of his key lieutenants, spiritual adviser Sheik Abd-Al-Rahman.
+On June 8, coalition forces confirmed that al-Zarqawi's body was identified by facial recognition, fingerprinting, known scars and tattoos.
+They also announced the death of one of his key lieutenants, spiritual adviser Abu Abdal Rahman.

-Initially, the U.S. military reported that Zarqawi was killed directly in the attack.
-However, according to a statement made the following day by Major General William Caldwell of the U.S. Army, Zarqawi survived for a short time after the bombing and, after being placed on a stretcher, attempted to move and was restrained, after which he died from his injuries.
-An Iraqi man, who claims to have arrived on the scene a few moments after the attack, said he saw U.S. troops beating up the badly wounded but still alive Zarqawi.
-In contradiction, Caldwell asserted that when U.S. troops found Zarqawi barely alive they tried to provide him with medical help, rejecting the allegations that he was beaten based on an autopsy performed.
+Initially, the U.S. military reported that al-Zarqawi was killed directly in the attack.
+However, according to U.S. General William Caldwell the day after, al-Zarqawi survived for a short time after the bombing, and after being placed on a stretcher, attempted to move and was restrained, after which he died from his injuries.
+An Iraqi man, who claims to have arrived on the scene a few moments after the attack, said he saw U.S. troops beating up the badly wounded but still alive al-Zarqawi.
+In contradiction, Caldwell asserted that when U.S. troops found al-Zarqawi barely alive they tried to provide him with medical help, rejecting the allegations that he was beaten based on an autopsy performed.
 The account of the Iraqi witness has not been verified.
 All others in the house died immediately in the blasts.
-On June 12, 2006, it was reported that an autopsy performed by the U.S. military revealed that the cause of death to Zarqawi was a blast injury to the lungs but he took nearly an hour to die.
+On June 12, it was reported that an autopsy performed by the U.S. military revealed that the cause of death to al-Zarqawi was a blast injury to the lungs but he took nearly an hour to die.